nickj12497/Internship-Aggregation/README.md

 #Adelyte Internship Program Aggregation

 The Codecademy lessons are the first step to the process; they are web classes meant to teach the fundamentals of coding and code syntax.
-After completing the lessons, you will start on your very first web app called a TodoMVC.
+After completing these lessons, you will start on your very first web app called a TodoMVC.
 TodoMVCs are "To Do" lists coded in a "Model, View, Controller" fashion.
-You will be required to make a AngularJS, MithrilJS, CoffeeScript, and a fully-fledged TodoMVC.
+The next step will be to make TodoMVCs using the coding languages AngularJS, MithrilJS, and a CoffeeScript.
+The fully-fledged TodoMVC has a lot of requirements that the other three don't, making it more of a challenge but also more rewarding and more functional.

 ##Codecademy Lessons
 (The order of the lessons is only a recommendation)